senchalabs/connect/docs/api.md

 ### Filters

-    body-decoder     Buffers and parses _json_ and _urlencoded_ request bodies (extenable) conditional-get  Provides 304 _"Not Modified"_ support
+    body-decoder     Buffers and parses json and urlencoded request bodies (extenable) conditional-get  Provides 304 "Not Modified" support
     error-handler    Handles exceptions thrown, or passed through the stack debug            Outputs debugging console to all html responses format           Handles url path extensions or "formats" gzip             Compresses response bodies with gzip executable lint             Aids in middleware development
-    log              Provides common logger support, and custom log formats method-override  Provides faux HTTP method support by using the _\_method_ key by default response-time    Responds with the _X-Response-Time_ header in milliseconds
+    log              Provides common logger support, and custom log formats method-override  Provides faux HTTP method support by using the "_method" key by default response-time    Responds with the X-Response-Time header in milliseconds

 ### Providers